-Vertical Sales Transformation is the first study program in the world designed to increase the complexity level of sales organizations and people who lead them.
+Vertical Sales Transformation is the first OD program in the world designed to increase the complexity level of sales organizations and people who lead them.

 Idea of a “sales profession” is relatively new – it emerged just half a century ago, and has been developing ever since.
 During this time, we came to recognize one important fact: exceptional salespeople continuously strive to increase their very understanding of what selling actually is.
 There is no simple, unified, agreed-upon answer to that question.
 There are many answers and each and every one of those gives us an insight into sales practitioner’s level of mastery.